-The top 10 windiest areas of the UK, based on average wind speed (in knots) are:
+The top 10 windiest areas of the UK, based on the 1981-2010 annual average wind speed (in knots) are:

 The UK map is coloured in different shades of blue, depending on each locations annual mean wind speed.
 The darker the shade of blue the windier the location.
 In general, the windiest parts of the UK are the north and west.
 This is because the prevailing west to southwesterly winds across the UK lead to northern and western areas being typically more exposed than the south and east.